Articles of Incorporation: Everything You Need to Know

 Many U.S. states require these articles to outline the primary function of the company.
 Some companies may choose to describe its purpose broadly to remain flexible in its operations.
 Additional provisions covered in these articles could include the limitation of the administrators’ legal responsibility, available actions that can be taken without a formal meeting, and authority to organize special meetings with counsel.

 Every state has necessary provisions outlined, which must be contained within the articles of incorporation, and different non-obligatory provisions that the corporation can use.

 There are differences from state to state, which means that some states provide a more favorable environment for regulations and tax benefits.
 This difference explains why some states are more popular than others.

 For instance, two of the most popular states are Delaware and Nevada.
-These two states incorporate almost half of all public firms, partially due to the tax benefits they provide, and because of shareholders, administrators and officers aren’t required to be residents of these states.
+These two states incorporate almost half of all public companies, partially due to the tax benefits they provide, and because shareholders, administrators, and officers aren’t required to be residents of these states.

 Writing the Articles of Incorporation

-Regardless of you putting the articles together yourself or using a skilled enterprise legal professional for help, your new enterprise's articles of incorporation don't necessarily have to be complex.
+Regardless of you putting the articles together yourself or using a skilled business attorney for help, your new enterprise's articles of incorporation don't necessarily have to be complex.
 You also won’t need to create the articles from a blank slate, as most states' Secretary of State web pages include articles of incorporation templates that you can use.

 The Articles of Incorporation Form

 Navigating through the forms doesn’t have to be difficult.
-Whatever your incorporation needs may be, you can post your legal need on the UpCounsel marketplace.
+Whatever your incorporation needs may be, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.